felix-zenk/iceportal-apis/README.md

         "tripDate": "2020-10-31",       //  date
         "trainType": "ICE",             //  ICE / IC
         "vzn": "881",                   //  trip ID (ICE 881)
-        "actualPosition": 159781,       //  distance from the start "distanceFromLastStop": 41632,  //  distance from the last stop "totalDistance": 708799,        //  total distance
+        "actualPosition": 159781,       //  distance of the last station from the start "distanceFromLastStop": 41632,  //  distance of the train from the last stop "totalDistance": 708799,        //  total distance on this trip "stopInfo": {
-        "stopInfo": {
             "scheduledNext": "8000128_00",           //  evaNr
             "actualNext": "8000128_00",              //  evaNr